Rigid HYM Connections on Tautological Bundles over ALE Crepant Resolutions in Dimension Three: Rigidity of HYM connections on the holomorphic tautological bundles

 This concludes the proof. \end{proof}

-Before we embark on the proof of \eqref{eq:h10}, it is useful to recall some basic properties of local cohomology, see, e.g., \cite{Hartshorne1977}*{Chapter III, Exercise 2.3}.
-Let $D$ be a closed subset of $X$ and let $\cE$ be a sheaf on $X$.
-Denote by $\Gamma_D(X,\sE)$ the subspace of $\Gamma(X,\sE)$ consisting of sections whose support is contained in $D$.
-The functor $\Gamma_D(X,-)$ is left-exact.
-Then $H^\bullet_D(X,\sE):=R^\bullet\Gamma_D(X,\sE)$ is called the \emph{local cohomology} of $\cE$ with respect to $D$.
+Before we embark on the proof of~\eqref{eq:h10}, it is useful to recall some basic properties of local cohomology, see, e.g., \cite[Chapter~III, Exercise~2.3]{Hartshorne1977}.
+Let $D$ be a~closed subset of~$X$ and let~$\cE$ be a sheaf on~$X$.
+Denote by $\Gamma_D(X,\sE)$ the subspace of $\Gamma(X,\sE)$ consisting of sections whose support is contained in~$D$.
+The functor $\Gamma_D(X,-)$ is left-exact and its right derived functor $H^\bullet_D(X,\sE):=R^\bullet\Gamma_D(X,\sE)$ is called the \emph{local cohomology} of~$\cE$ with respect to~$D$.
 Local cohomology is related to the usual cohomology of $\cE$ by the following long exact sequence